plone/plone.keyring/README.txt

 Introduction
 ============

-*plone.keyring* contains a Zope3 utility that facilitates handling of secrets in an application.
+*plone.keyring* contains a Zope utility that facilitates handling of secrets in an application.
 Secrets are very important in modern applications, which is why a shared tool to manage them is useful.